Introduction

 Project Goals

-- Provide a minimal stable surface area for client libraries
+- Offer a minimal, well-documented surface area for client libraries